awolverp/cachebox/docs/docs/getting-started.md

 TextUtils.normalize(" Hello ")  # cached
 ```

-The cache is shared by all callers because the method does not belong to a specific instance.

 ### Caching `@classmethod`s

-`@classmethod`s receive the class (`cls`) as their first argument.
-The cache can be shared across the class or selected dynamically based on the class.
+Class methods receive `cls`.
+The cache can live on the class and be selected dynamically:

 ```python
 import cachebox